 The First 24 Hours: The Mind Starts Slowing Down

 As hours pass, the absence of notifications and digital interruptions begins to create space.
 The mind, which is usually switching between tasks, starts to settle into longer, uninterrupted thought cycles.
 You may notice that your attention span feels slightly unstable at first, but underneath that, a subtle quietness begins forming.
+Sleep also starts to change during this stage; without artificial stimulation late into the night, the body begins adjusting to natural light cycles.
+Even if sleep is not perfect on the first night, there is often a deeper sense of rest compared to usual routines.

 The 48-Hour Mark: The Body Starts Responding